openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 CustomTokenizer
 ```

-**Description:** Indicates the use of a proprietary tokenizer that supports Chinese (Simplified and Traditional), English, and Arabic numerals.
+**Function:** Indicates the use of a custom tokenizer, supporting Chinese (Simplified and Traditional), English, and Arabic numerals.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core